Keeping filling in cinnamon rolls: Introduction

 Why Refrigeration Helps with Filling Retention

-Chilling the rolled dough before slicing makes the butter firm up, which helps hold the filling in place.
-It also prevents the rolls from losing their shape during cutting.
+Chilling the rolled dough before slicing is a key step in mastering how do you get fillings to stay in cinnamon rolls.
+It helps the butter firm up, which keeps the filling in place and prevents the rolls from losing their shape during cutting.

 How Long to Chill Before Slicing